madic-creates/k3s-git-ops/docs/databases.md

 - **Storage**: A `PersistentVolumeClaim` (`longhorn-pvc-mariadb-backupvolume`) is used to store the current backup temporarily

-The backup strategy is designed to ensure that `mariadb-backup` uses a version compatible with the running MariaDB server by executing within the MariaDB container.
+The backup strategy is designed to ensure that `mariadb-backup` uses a version compatible with the running MariaDB server by executing it within the MariaDB container.

 ```yaml title="Shortened Kubernetes CronJob"
 apiVersion: batch/v1